The Bankrate promise

 How to choose a card that rewards streaming services

-In addition to making sure the credit card you select rewards the streaming services you actually subscribe to, look for cards with more common reward categories like travel, dining, gas and groceries.
-This way points or cash back are a little easier to earn and they go toward something more than just a $20 streaming subscription.
+In addition to making sure the credit card you select rewards the streaming services you actually subscribe to, look for cards with more common reward categories, like travel, dining, gas and groceries.
+This way, points or cash back are a little easier to earn and go toward something more than just a $20 streaming subscription.

 The bottom line